aroty97/aroty97/README.txt

 Ps :
 One day, I will live in my terminal for professional usage of my computer.
-I should be prepared when this day will come.
+I should be prepared for when this day will come, and get use to it right now.